dee-raj/React-Native/README.md

 # Movie/Web Series Review App

-A **React Native** application that allows users to add reviews of movies or web series.
+A **React Native** application built using **Expo** that allows users to add reviews of movies or web series.
 Users can input the movie name, type (movie or web series), rating (numerical), and reviewer name, along with the review details.
 This project helps users share their feedback and opinions about different movies and series.

 ## Table of Contents